NTHuyHoang/Meeting-App/README.md

    // npm install react-datepicker.
    // npx shadcn-ui@latest add input.

 2. Fix your file .env.local to your client Id.
-It will help you login using google, facebook and github while we using Clerk and to use the stream video and audio from Theme.
+It will help you sign-in using google, facebook and github while we using Clerk and to use the stream video and audio from Theme.

 3. When you have done all this step flow, run npm run dev in your terminal and see the result in: